 The defined terms in this Section are limited to those used specifically in the Load Profiling Guide (LPG).
 Any additional defined terms used in the LPG can be found in Protocol Section 2, Definitions and Acronyms.

-BUL Balancing Up Load

 COPS Commercial Operations Subcommittee